larissa-abboud/larissa-abboud/README.md

-## I'm a collage student majoring in computer science at Lebanese american university
+## I'm a collage student majoring in computer science at the Lebanese American University